+Product name:

-Product name: Raiffeisen EmergingMarkets ESG Transformation Bonds
+Raiffeisen NewInfrastructure ESG Equities

-Legal entity identifier: 529900SZQ8CESIKFB921
+Legal entity identifier: 529900MGPYWWCXSVX423

 This product (the fund) is managed by Raiffeisen Kapitalanlage-Gesellschaft m.b.H. as the management company.
 Fund manager: Raiffeisen Kapitalanlage-Gesellschaft m.b.H.

-Sustainable investment

-means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not in-

-That Regulation does not include a list of socially sustainable economic activities.
+That Regulation does not in clude a list of socially sustainable economic activities.